nsx31/java-notes/Collection.md

 `java.util` package.

 #### Why do we need collection framework ?
-To understand the need of collection frameword let's first understand the limitations of arrays.
-Since we already have arrays, why do we need more data structures that collection frameword provides.
+To understand the need of collection framework let's first understand the limitations of arrays.
+Since we already have arrays, why do we need more data structures that collection framework provides.

 ##### Limitation of arrays :
 1. **Fixed Size:** Arrays have a fixed size, which must be determined at the time of creation and cannot be changed later.